TaleLearnCode/DesignDevelopServerlessEventDrivenMicroserviceSolution/Workshop/readme.md

 # Design and Develop a Serverless Event-Driven Microservice-Based Solution Workshop

 You have heard all the buzzwords such as microservices, event-driven architecture, serverless, etc.  You probably have attended sessions that talked about these terms.
 But how do you put all that together?

 In this full-day hands-on workshop, attendees will dive into the exciting world of serverless event-driven microservices using Azure and C#.
-This comprehensive training session is designed to equip developers with the knowledge and practical skills to architect, build, and deploy scalable, efficient, and cost-effective serverless solutions on Microsoft's Azure cloud platform.
+This comprehensive training session will equip developers with the knowledge and practical skills to architect, build, and deploy scalable, efficient, and cost-effective serverless solutions on Microsoft's Azure cloud platform.

 ## Workshop Content: